AngelaRaven84/Air-Beans_CT/Seminar.md

 13 -

-Using AI in the correct way, as a tool or for the repetetive tasks, we as developers can have more time and space to be more creative and use our time for the finer things.
+AI should be used in the correct way, as a tool or for the repetetive tasks.
+We as developers can then have more time and space to be more creative and use our time for the finer details.
 We will always be the quality-tester and understand how humans operate in a way an AI cannot.

 14 -